Crisis (TV series): Episodes

+Home media

+The series was released on DVD in December 2014 by 20th Century Fox Home Entertainment, exclusively through Amazon as a "manufactured on demand" DVD-R set.
+The DVD contained all 13 episodes.

 Reception

 Critical reception

 Crisis scored 63 out of 100 on Metacritic based on 28 "generally favorable" reviews.
 On Rotten Tomatoes, it was given a score of 61% based on 33 reviews, with an average rating of 6.8 out of 10.

 Alessandra Stanley of The New York Times gave it a positive review.
 Stanley wrote: "The pilot is terrific" and suggested that the series could be a new "24" but that "a series centered on a busload of kidnapped students and their fate, dragged out week after week, could easily try viewers' patience."

 Tim Goodman of The Hollywood Reporter gave it a negative review, calling it "as flat as any recent thriller on network television--actually more so.
 There’s barely an ounce of believability in it.
 The casting seems woeful and the acting isn’t going to get you to the second hour."